Today's AI can reason, write, and predict.

 AI has no body.
 That is the gap no model can close.

 “I'm fine.
 Just a busy week.”
 The voice is steady.
 But heart rate variability has been suppressed for thirty-six hours, electrodermal activity is elevated, and sleep has fragmented three nights running.
 Two channels, one moment, opposite stories.
-Psyche reads the divergence and says what it means, in language a clinician, a coach, or an AI system can act on.
+Psyche reads the divergence and says what it means.

-Most emotion AI trains on actors and posed expressions.
-We work with live, non-performative signals, supervised by validated ground truth instead of self-report, starting with voice, the one sensor everyone already carries.
+Most affective computing trains on actors and posed expressions, performances of feeling.
+We work with live, involuntary signals, supervised by validated ground truth instead of self-report, captured from the wearables people already have on.
 Models commoditize.
 No model gains a body.
 The paired dataset connecting signal to human state becomes more valuable as everything else gets smarter.

-Psyche is born out of Carnegie Mellon's Human-Computer Interaction Institute, where our work in wearable sensing and affective computing: pre-print: daily mood states predicted from consumer wearable signals alone, at roughly seventy percent accuracy.
-Our broader research agenda is laid out in the thesis.
+Psyche is born out of Carnegie Mellon's Human-Computer Interaction Institute.
+Our co-founder Mayank Goel directs the SMASH Lab there, with a decade of peer-reviewed work in passive sensing of human state.
+A recent pre-print predicts daily mood from consumer wearable signal alone, at roughly seventy percent accuracy.
+Our broader agenda is laid out in the thesis.

 We are working with design partners and clinical collaborators now.
-If you believe emotional intelligence should not be left out of AI, book a conversation or write to us.
+If you believe the body is the signal AI is missing, book a conversation or write to us.